 Sometimes contractor estimates on the same project will vary significantly and it will be up to the homeowner to figure out why that’s the case.
 So, most people start by comparing the details of each bid to try and understand the cost difference.
 They’re trying to ensure that each contractor bid has the same elements so they can compare them in an apples-to-apples way.
 This is often a difficult task because most people don’t have enough experience in construction to know what to look for.

 Here at GreatBuildz, we speak with clients every day who are comparing multiple estimates for a home renovation project.
-GreatBuildz is a free service that connects homeowners with reliable, pre-screened home contractors, then provides ongoing project support to ensure a stress-free experience.
+GreatBuildz is a free service that connects homeowners with reliable, pre-screened home contractors in Los Angeles, Orange & Ventura Counties, then provides ongoing project support to ensure a stress-free experience.
 In this blog, we’ll share some ideas and tips for comparing contractor bids that often look nothing alike.

 Start With a Project Checklist